 To protect yourself from fines, always use companies who are fully licensed by the Environment Agency.
 Like we are.
 See all our certificates.

-So if you store or have used customers’ data, and went to the trouble of abiding by the data protection act’s principles, you can protect customers’ and stakeholders’ from the adverse effects of a data breach.
-As well as protecting your company’s reputation and avoid fines, by disposing of your data bearing devices securely.
+For the first time, monetary sanctions of up to 4% of global annual turnover will apply to breaches of the regulation.
+So if you store or have used customers’ data, you can protect customers’ and stakeholders’ from the adverse effects of a data breach, and protect your company’s reputation and avoid fines, by disposing of your data-bearing devices securely.

 Employers are required, through the Manual Handling Operations Regulations 1992, to ensure that activities involving manual contact with hazardous materials are avoided where this is reasonably practical.